authzed/docs/docs/guides/defining-a-subject-type.md

 }
 ```

-Or via a token it was granted:
+Or via a token it was granted, by use of a reference to a *subject relation*:

 ```zed
 definition token {}